jjsmp2/QARM-BERT/data/README.md

-The reviewers can replace the sample data with real datasets if they have access.
+Any real dataset can be replaced with the sample dataset.